mendrik/feather/feather-docs/content/decorators/index.md

 ### selector

 The selector that creates a new component.
-Can be used either on document level or inside templates.
+Can be used either on the document level or inside a template.
 Only widgets that are pushed into an array of another widget don't need this decorator.

 ### attributes